Collapse of turbulence in optimised curved pipe flow: Overview and conclusions

-\paragraph{Acknowledgment:} This project was partially funded by the Bavarian research foundation under project No AZ-1232-16.
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
-The hardware is funded by the German Research Foundation (DFG).
-This work has received funding from the European High Performance Computing Joint Undertaking (JU) and Sweden, Germany, Spain, Greece and Denmark under grant agreement No 101093393.
+\begin{bmhead}[Funding.]
+This project was partially funded by the Bavarian Research Foundation (project AZ-1232-16).
+This work has also received funding from the European High Performance Computing Joint Undertaking (JU), together with Sweden, Germany, Spain, Greece and Denmark, under grant agreement no.~101093393.
+The computing hardware was funded by the German Research Foundation (DFG). \end{bmhead}

+\begin{bmhead}[Acknowledgements.]
+The authors gratefully acknowledge the scientific support and high-performance computing resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich--Alexander--Universit\"at Erlangen--N\"urnberg (FAU). \end{bmhead}